 Efficiency: The proposal presents a well-justified argument for cost-effective use of SNAPP funding.

 Unique Contribution: Describes how this work may build on a previous SNAPP working group(s) or occupies a niche that has not yet been explored by a SNAPP working group.

 You can confirm receipt of your proposal and track its progress using this portal.
 Additionally, applicants are able to use this portal to complete a brief "concept note" to receive feedback on whether their proposed idea is "SNAPPable".
 Please email email@example.com with any other questions.
 If submitting a concept note for feedback, please allow two-weeks for a substantial response.
 Late or incomplete submissions will not be reviewed.
 Only concept notes and full proposals submitted through this portal will be reviewed.

-Applicants will be notified of final decisions in early 2022; leaders of approved projects should plan to begin project work soon after, and to hold their first working group meeting by the middle of 2022.
+Leaders of approved projects should plan to begin their proposed work starting 1 July 2024.
 Please review information about ongoing and completed SNAPP teams prior to starting your application: https://snappartnership.net/our-work/teams/.